fabienheureux/fabienheureux.github.io/content/django_default_security_youtube.md

 +++
-title = "Embedded YouTube videos and Django security middleware" date = 2022-03-20 description = "Embedding videos in Django templates can lead to an error from YouTube: _This video is unavailable_.
+title = "YouTube & Django security middleware" date = 2022-03-20
+description = "Embedding videos in Django templates can lead to an error from YouTube: _This video is unavailable_.
 Let's see what causes it and how it can be fixed."
 +++